BoyBaykiller/IDKEngine/Readme.md

 2. Sweep from right to left to get `rightCost`s and temporarily store them
 3. Sweep from left to right to get `leftCost` and add it to the fetched `rightCost` to get the total cost

-If you have already implemented Binned-SAH, step 2 and 3 might be familiar.
-The difference is that we sweep over primitives instead of bins.
+If you have already implemented Binned-SAH, steps 2 and 3 may be familiar to you.
+The difference is that we sweep over primitives rather than bins.

 ---